kbenzie/git-prompt/readme.md

 ## Usage

-At the time of writing the following configurations have only been test with zsh on OS X, however there should be no reason that `git-prompt` would not work equally as well on Linux or with another shell, as long as the appropriate escape codes are used to maintain a correct prompt length.
+At the time of writing the following configurations have only been tested with zsh on OS X, however there should be no reason that `git-prompt` would not work equally as well on Linux or with another shell, as long as the appropriate escape codes are used to maintain a correct prompt length.